antonygiomarx/dialogflow-name-entities/README.md

-# dialogflow-entities
+# dialogflow-name-entities
-A collection of entities for Dialogflow
+A collection of name entities for Dialogflow